32 Winchester Special Ammo

-One of the key differences between the .32 Special and the .30-30 is the rifling twist of the barrels.
-The .30-30 rifling has a twist of 1:12 and the .32 Special has a twist of 1:16.
-Winchester marketed this as a way to reduce powder fouling for people who wanted to reload their own ammunition.
-The question that has most firearms historians perplexed is: “Why would Winchester build a cartridge to specifically encourage reloading?”
+A primary difference between the .32 Special and the .30-30 has to do with the ratio of rifle twist in the barrels of the respective guns.
+The ratio of rifle twist in the .30-30 is 1:12, and the ratio of rifle twist in the .32 Special is 1:16.
+Winchester used this rifle twist ratio in their marketing efforts, explaining that this would reduce powder fouling for those who desired to reload their own ammunition.
+Many firearms historians are perplexed by this, however.
+“Why would Winchester build a cartridge to specifically encourage reloading?”

-Although the answers to these questions may have been lost to time, it is interesting to speculate as to just how these things came about.
-The .32 Special continues to have a loyal group of supporters, enough so that it is still produced by at least three major manufacturers.
-So it seems that even with the similarities to the .30-30 Winchester, the .32 Winchester Special will be around for quite some time.
+While the answer to questions like these may be lost to time, it is fascinating to speculate just how these developments came about.
+The .32 Special has a loyal group of supporters still, sufficient that at least three major manufacturers produce the still produce the cartridge.
+It seems that for all the similarities with the .30-30 Winchester, the .32 Winchester Special will still be around for many years to come.

 Discuss 32 Winchester Special ammunition by adding your comment to the 0 comments below or by asking a new question